-Gabriela Guzman, President
+Gabriela Guzman, Past President

 My name is Gabriela Guzmán, I am a 33-year-old agronomist engineer from Guatemala, working for the real estate industry in Guatemala, my home country.
 I hold a postgraduate diploma in Geomatics from the Universidad de San Carlos de Guatemala.
 Additionally, I hold a master’s degree in Water Engineering with Management from the University of Exeter, which I studied throughout a Chevening Scholarship from the UK government.

 I’ve been fortunate enough to have worked over 7 years now in several fields of GIS, as an analyst or a consultant for private, public, and international agencies.
 I’ve also lectured in GIS related workshops and classes and have helped organizing GIS events in Guatemala.
 Besides GIS, I love camping, teasing my friends and mountain biking.

 I feel honored to be part of this amazing organization.
 My dream is to increase opportunities for women working in GIS fields and I am grateful for WiGIS as it serves as a platform to leverage the work many of us do.

 Tia is a GIS Specialist with the County of Los Angeles.
 Her 15+ year career in GIS came by way her background in international development policy and public administration.
 Using her Masters in both Public Administration and GIS, she believes strongly in the power of GIS to inform important decisions affecting people, organizations, and our everyday lives.
 Tia has also served for several years on the Board of the California Geographic Information Association (more recently as the Past Chair), and brings her enthusiasm to promote the WiGIS mission and her stellar organizational skills as Secretary.